 You can see here in the example below that an own-brand smooth porridge fortified with iron is far less expensive than an unfortified baby porridge.
 Don’t get sucked into clever marketing!

 REASON 2: They’re not necessary.

 Ready Brek, Weetabix or most own-brand versions of these cereals are perfect for your baby.
-They contain no added sugar, salt and are fortified with iron just like baby porridge.
+They contain no added sugar or salt and are fortified with iron, just like baby porridge.

 REASON 3: They can be high in sugar.

-Many baby porridge products contain puréed fruit or fruit concentrates, both of which are considered ‘free sugars’.
-It’s far better to mash or grate fruit into porridge or to serve fruit as finger food alongside the porridge.
+Many baby porridge products contain puréed fruit or fruit concentrates, considered free sugars.
+It’s far better to mash or grate fruit into porridge or serve it as finger food alongside the porridge.
 Mashed, grated and chopped fruit contain less ‘free sugar’ than purée fruit.

 READ MORE >>> Sugar for babies-Separating fact from fiction!

 I hope this helps you and your baby enjoy this important meal of the day stress-free and easy.
 My son’s fifteen now, and breakfast is still his favourite meal of the day!